microsoft/moaw/workshops/serverless-overview/workshop.md

   - "@justrebl"
   - "@ikhemissi"
 duration_minutes: 180
-tags: azure, azure functions, logic apps, event grid, key vault, cosmos db, email, app service, web pubsub, static web app
+tags: azure, csu, azure functions, logic apps, event grid, key vault, cosmos db, email, app service, web pubsub, static web app
 navigation_levels: 3
 sections_title:
   - The Serverless Workshop
 ---

-# The Serverless Workshop
+# Azure Serverless Workshop

 Welcome to this Azure Serverless Workshop.
 You'll be experimenting with Azure Serverless services in multiple labs to achieve a real world scenario.
 Don't worry, even if the challenges will increase in difficulty, this is a step by step lab, you will be guided through the whole process.